VanshRattan/Simulation_102316118/README.md

 # 📊 Data Generation using Modelling and Simulation for Machine Learning

+## 🎯 Objective
+To generate synthetic data using simulation, run 1000 experiments, train multiple ML models, compare their performance, and identify the best model.

 ---

-# 🎯 Objective

-The objective of this assignment is to:

-1. Select a simulation tool.
-2. Generate synthetic data using modelling and simulation.
-3. Run 1000 simulations.
-4. Train multiple Machine Learning models.
-5. Compare performance.
-6. Report the best model.

----

-# 🛠 Simulation Tool Used
+## 🛠 Simulation Tool Used

-**SimPy (Discrete Event Simulation Library in Python)**
+**SimPy (Discrete Event Simulation in Python)**

-Modeled a **Single Server Queue System**:
+We modeled a **Single Server Queue System** where:

-- Customers arrive randomly (Poisson distribution)
+- Customer arrivals follow a Poisson process
-- Service time follows exponential distribution
+- Service times follow an exponential distribution
 - System capacity varies
-- Output measured: Average Waiting Time
+- Output measured: **Average Waiting Time**
 ---

 # ⚙️ Parameter Bounds